Sv443-Network/SvCoreLib/docs.md

 <br>

 This is the documentation of SvCoreLib (also referred to as SCL).
-SCL, as the name suggests, is the core library used by [Sv443](https://github.com/Sv443) in all of his Node.js projects.
+SvCoreLib, as the name suggests, is the core library used by [Sv443](https://github.com/Sv443) in all of his Node.js projects.

 This library supports both CommonJS ("vanilla" Node.js) and TypeScript.